Judging the 2025 Grammy's Best Album Cover Nominees, and What They Can Teach Us About Album Cover Design

 Glory — Perfume Genius

 This album artwork feels like modern fine art photography.
 A body sprawled awkwardly across the floor of what looks like a trailer home.
-Sharp lighting.
-Controlled tone.
-Ambiguity built into the scene.
-You’re not sure what happened — and that uncertainty is part of the concept.
+Sharp lighting and controlled tone create ambiguity in the scene.
+You’re not sure what happened—and that uncertainty is part of the concept.

 From an album cover design perspective, this works because it creates tension.
 It makes you pause and ask questions.
 At the same time, it feels familiar.
 Conceptual photography like this has existed in gallery spaces for years.
 So while it’s executed well, it doesn’t necessarily feel groundbreaking.